The Dryer Edit

 The short version

+If you're hunting for the best budget hair dryer, the real question isn't the brand — it's the motor.
 Under $60, the thing manufacturers quietly cut is the motor.
-Most cheap dryers use a light DC motor — fine for occasional use, but weaker airflow and a shorter lifespan.
-The rare exception is the BELLFORNO 2200W, which puts a genuine AC motor (the kind salons use) right at about $60.
+Most cheap dryers use a light DC motor — fine for occasional use, but typically with less airflow and a shorter working life.
+One notable exception is the BELLFORNO 2200W, which puts a full-size AC motor (the kind salons use) right at about $60.

-Best overall under $60: BELLFORNO 2200W — most drying power and durability for the money.
-Trade-off: it's heavier than a $25 dryer.
+Best overall under $60: BELLFORNO 2200W — on paper the most powerful motor type for the money, in a salon-style AC build.
+Trade-off: it's heavier than a light budget dryer.

-Cheapest that's still good: Conair InfinitiPRO or Remington Pro (both ~$25–$45) — lighter and perfectly fine for fine or short hair.
+Lighter budget pick: a Conair InfinitiPRO or Remington Damage Protection — lighter and perfectly fine for fine or short hair.

 Under $60, what are you giving up?

 Price cuts have to come from somewhere.
-On budget dryers, the first casualty is usually the motor: cheaper dryers use a lightweight DC motor, which is fine for a quick dry but pushes less air and tends to wear out faster than a heavier AC motor.
+On budget dryers, the first casualty is usually the motor: many cheaper dryers use a lightweight DC motor, which is fine for a quick dry but generally pushes less air and tends to wear out faster than a heavier AC motor.
 You'll also often see fewer heat/speed settings and thinner attachments.
-What you generally don't lose anymore is ionic/ceramic tech — even $25 dryers include it now, so frizz control isn't the deciding factor.
+What you generally don't lose anymore is ionic/ceramic tech — many of the cheapest dryers include it now, so frizz control isn't the deciding factor.
 Airflow and durability are.

 That's why the BELLFORNO is interesting at this price: it's essentially a professional-tier AC dryer that lands at the top of the budget bracket, rather than a budget dryer trying to look professional.